Kroc/elite-harmless/README.md

 ## State Of The Project ##

 The game is disassembled but documentation is on-going.
-No improvements have been implemented yet.
+Some improvements have been implemented, see below.
 Help is needed in these areas:

 * Understanding / commenting the 3D math code;